 If you are happy bulk-buying these and using them only once, or want to try an affordable option for a first-time brew, then these could be a fantastic choice.

 But for those after a more durable and reusable airlock, the bubble airlock might not be the one for you.
 But fear not, keep reading to find the answer to all your prayers!

 Up next, we have a 3-piece airlock that, you guessed it, comes in three parts.
-You get the main chamber, the floating bubbler, and the cap as part of this airlock.
+You get the chamber, a floating bubbler, and a cap with this airlock.

-The main chamber features a small tube that runs through the center and is surrounded by a liquid chamber.
-It's this chamber that contains the water you need in your airlock.
+The primary chamber features a small tube that runs through the middle and is surrounded by a another chamber.
+It's this chamber which holds the water you need in your airlock.